 Traditional engineering approaches often focus on vision and functional requirements first, while future product life-cycle and manufacturability concerns are addressed later on.

-Design for Excellence, on the other hand, considers all these aspects as an integral part of the design process, so that the first iteration of your product is as efficient, cost-effective, easy to assemble and future-proof as it possibly can be.
+Design for Excellence, on the other hand, considers all these aspects as an integral part of the design process, so that the each iteration of your product is as efficient, cost-effective, easy to assemble and future-proof as it possibly can be.

 If you choose to work with an EMS provider on a DfX strategy it should save you the time, effort and expense of adjusting designs when you meet the hard realities of production.
 Ultimately, it should prevent you from having to spend time and money re-engineering failing products in the future.